pylipp/financeager/README.md

 - [x] consistent naming (recurrent instead of repetitive)
 - [x] increase code coverage
 - [ ] refactor period module (separate database member of TinyDbPeriod instead of subclassing, no use of CONFIG_DIR)
+- [ ] use marshmallow package for keyword validation in period and webservice
+- [ ] refactor some modules (e.g. split fflask and server)

 PERSONAL NOTE
 -------------